aehumphrey/Security-Audit-Lab/README.md

-# PROJECTNAME
+# SECURITY AUDIT LAB

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Security Audit Lab project aimed to mimic the conditions for a real-world security audit.
+The primary objective was to complete a internal security audit for a fictional company.
+The goal of the audit was to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.
+The tasks involved revieiewing the scope, goals, and risk assessment report.
+Then, to perform an internal audit by completing a controls and compliance checklist.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of compliance evaluation (HDPR, HIPAA, ISO) and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in audit planning and execution.
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to communicate audit findings effectively through comprehensive documentation.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of risk identification and assesment.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
 [Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- TBD

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc